Identify Tax-Exemption Items & Start your GST Free Businesses in India

 GST Exemption for Goods

-There are number of goods comes under GST exemption and also a list of goods which are not taxable.
+Several goods are exempt from GST, and a list of non-taxable goods is also available.
 The liability of these lists may change periodically.
-The reasons for GST exemption of a good may vary depending on whether the good is GST exempt or the good is zero-rated or the good is nil rated or counted as a non-GST supply.
-In most of the cases, unprocessed products such as raw silk, etc. come under GST exemption but the same products or goods once processed such as silk sarees, readymade apparel made from silk then those goods are taxable.
-The exemption of GST is usually announced by the government but the list for the GST exemption items are recommended by the GST council.
+The reasons for GST exemption of goods may vary depending on whether the good is GST-exempt, the good is zero-rated, or the good is nil-rated or counted as a non-GST supply.
+In most cases, unprocessed products, such as raw silk, are exempt from GST.
+However, the same products or goods, once processed, such as silk sarees and readymade apparel made from silk, become taxable.
+The government typically announces GST exemptions, but the items eligible for GST exemption are recommended by the GST Council.

 GST Exemption for Supplies

-Supply of a product or good is GST exemption in the following cases:
+Supply of a product or good is GST-exempt in the following cases:

-• The good which comes under non-taxable as per GST rules.
-This rule is applicable to goods like petrol and alcohol for human intake are not taxable under the GST Act.
-This may be changed in future.
+• The good that comes under non-taxable as per the GST rules.
+This rule is applicable to goods such as petrol and alcohol intended for human consumption, which are not taxable under the GST Act.
+This may be changed in the future.

-• The good which comes under the zero-rated list of GST rules i.e. the product whose tax rate has been fixed at 0% like fresh vegetables, fresh milk, and so on.
+• The good comes under the zero-rated list of GST rules, i.e., products whose tax rate has been fixed at 0%, such as fresh vegetables, fresh milk, and others.

-• The supply of the good is considered as GST exempt after getting the notification from the government.
+• The supply of the good is considered GST-exempt after receiving the notification from the government.

-The supply of the above mentioned goods attract zero GST, and there is no input tax credit benefit available for GST registered businesses for these goods.
+The supply of the goods mentioned above attracts zero GST, and there is no input tax credit benefit available for GST-registered businesses for these goods.

 Reasons for GST Exemption on Goods